melezhik/git-svn-export/README.md

     --param local_dir=/path/to/local/git/repositories/ \
     --param svn_repo=http://svn_repositories/private

 # Parameters

 ## local_dir

-This should be a local path to a directory containing a _local git repositories_
+This should be a local path to a directory containing a _local git repositories_.

+If `local_dir` does not exist it will be created and initialized by empty directories get listed as:

+    svn list $svn_repo

 ## svn_repo